statengeneraal/laws-markdown/verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0001635/README.md

 ### 2

-For eastern Canada, critical sulphur plus nitrogen loads for forested ecosystems have been determined with scientific methodologies and criteria (1997 Canadian Acid Rain Assessment) similar to those in the Convention's Manual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded.
-Eastern Canada critical load values (as defined in article 1) of acidity are for sulphate in precipitation expressed in kg/ha/year.
-Alberta in western Canada, where deposition levels are currently below the environmental limits, has adopted the generic critical load classification systems used for soils in Europe for potential acidity.
-Potential acidity is defined by subtracting the total (both wet and dry) deposition of base cations from that of sulphur and nitrogen.
-In addition to critical loads for potential acidity, Alberta has established target and monitoring loads for managing acidifying emissions. *Manual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded*.
-Eastern Canada critical load values (as defined in article 1) of acidity are for sulphate in precipitation expressed in kg/ha/year.
-Alberta in western Canada, where deposition levels are currently below the environmental limits, has adopted the generic critical load classification systems used for soils in Europe for potential acidity.
-Potential acidity is defined by subtracting the total (both wet and dry) deposition of base cations from that of sulphur and nitrogen.
-In addition to critical loads for potential acidity, Alberta has established target and monitoring loads for managing acidifying emissions.
+In Canada, critical acid deposition loads and geographical areas where they are exceeded are determined and mapped for lakes and upland forest ecosystems using scientific methodologies and criteria similar to those in the Convention ’s Manual on Methodologies and Criteria for Modelling and Mapping Critical Loads and Levels and Air Pollution Effects, Risks and Trends.
+Critical load values for total sulphur plus nitrogen and exceedance levels have been mapped across Canada (south of 60° N latitude) and are expressed in acid equivalents per hectare per year (eq/ha/yr) (2004 Canadian Acid Deposition Science Assessment; 2008 Canadian Council of Ministers of the Environment).
+The province of Alberta has also adapted the generic critical load classification systems used for soils in Europe for potential acidity to define soils as highly sensitive, moderately sensitive and not sensitive to acidic deposition.
+Critical, target and monitoring loads are defined for each soil class and management actions are prescribed as per the Alberta Acid Deposition Management Framework, as appropriate.

 ### 3

-For the United States of America, the effects of acidification are evaluated through an assessment of the sensitivity of ecosystems, the total loading within ecosystems of acidifying compounds, and the uncertainty associated with nitrogen removal processes within ecosystems.
+These loads and effects are used in integrated assessment activities, including providing data for international efforts to assess ecosystem response to loading of acidifying compounds, and provide guidance for setting the emission reduction commitments for Canada in annex II.

 ### 4

-These loads and effects are used in integrated assessment modelling and provide guidance for setting the emission ceilings and/or reductions for Canada and the United States of America in annex II.
+For the United States of America, the effects of acidification are evaluated through an assessment of the sensitivity and response of ecosystems to the loading of acidifying compounds, using peer-reviewed scientific methodologies and criteria, and accounting for the uncertainties associated with nitrogen cycling processes within ecosystems.
+Adverse impacts on vegetation and ecosystems are then considered in establishing secondary national ambient air quality standards for NO <sub>x</sub> and SO <sub>2</sub>.
+Integrated assessment modelling and the air quality standards are used in providing guidance for setting the emission reduction commitments for the United States of America in annex II.

 ### II

 ####CRITICAL LOADS OF NUTRIENT NITROGEN

+### A

-For Parties within the geographical scope of EMEP
+####For Parties within the geographical scope of EMEP

 ### 5

-Critical loads (as defined in article 1) of nutrient nitrogen (eutrophication) for ecosystems are determined in accordance with the Convention's Manual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded.
-They are the maximum amount of eutrophying nitrogen deposition an ecosystem can tolerate in the long term without being damaged.
-All critical loads reported by Parties are summarized for use in the integrated assessment modelling employed to provide guidance for setting the emission ceilings in annex II. *Manual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded*.
-They are the maximum amount of eutrophying nitrogen deposition an ecosystem can tolerate in the long term without being damaged.
-All critical loads reported by Parties are summarized for use in the integrated assessment modelling employed to provide guidance for setting the emission ceilings in annex II.
+Critical loads (as defined in article 1) of nutrient nitrogen (eutrophication) for ecosystems are determined in accordance with the Convention 's *Manual on Methodologies and Criteria for Modelling and Mapping Critical Loads and Levels and Air Pollution Effects, Risks and Trends.* They are the maximum amount of eutrophying nitrogen deposition that – in the long term – will not cause adverse effects to the structure and functions of ecosystems.
+All critical loads reported by Parties are summarized for use in the integrated assessment modelling employed to provide guidance for setting the emission reduction commitments in annex II.

+### B

+####For Parties in North America

+### 5 bis

+For the United States of America, the effects of nutrient nitrogen (eutrophication) for ecosystems are evaluated through an assessment of the sensitivity and response of ecosystems to the loading of nitrogen compounds, using peer-reviewed scientific methodologies and criteria, and accounting for uncertainties associated with nitrogen cycling within ecosystems.
+Adverse impacts on vegetation and ecosystems are then considered in establishing secondary national ambient air quality standards for NO <sub>x</sub>.
+Integrated assessment modelling and the air quality standards are used in providing guidance for setting the emission reduction commitments for the United States of America in annex II.

 ### III